Widget Guide

 4. Filters

 Filters play a crucial role in refining the data displayed in widgets.
-Each map contains specific fields that help filter the data presented.
+Each map contains specific fields that help refine the displayed data.
 Time windows serve as a fundamental filter, defining the period of data retrieval.

 The ValueName parameter functions as an additional filter by restricting requests to specific data columns.
 Typically, valuenames correspond to message topics, as illustrated below: